This page documents how to use Zope with Funtoo Experimental, which currently has good Zope support thanks to Progress Overlay Python integration.

 Zope should be run by a regular user account, not as the root user.

 The first step in using Zope is to ensure that you are using a regular user account.
 As a regular user, create a new directory called

 Now, enter the directory, and create an "instance", which is a set of files and directories that are used to contain a Zope project:

 You will see the following output and will be prompted to answer a few questions:

 Please choose a directory in which you'd like to install Zope "instance home" files such as database files, configuration files, etc. Directory: instance Please choose a username and password for the initial user.
 These will be the credentials you use to initially manage your new Zope instance.
 Username: admin Password: **** Verify password: ****

 $ cd instance $ bin/runzope

-If you now go to the localhost:8080/manage URL, you will be prompted to log in.
+localhost:8080/manage URL in your web browser: you will be prompted to log in.
 Enter the username and password you specified.
 You are now logged in to the ZMI (Zope Management Interface.)

 You can stop your application by pressing Control-C. In the future, you can start and stop your Zope instance using the following commands:

 zopectl start will cause your instance to run in the background rather than consuming a shell console.